Click on hand to order.

 Blessings from the Universe

-Present circumstances prevent us from traveling any distance from our home and our unique little town of Mount Shasta.
+Present circumstances prevent us from traveling any great distance from our home and our unique little town of Mount Shasta.
 Through the magnetism of this place and the dynamic efforts of friends who are rightly motivated, we have been privileged to receive blessings and teachings without having to travel farther than a few blocks.

 chagdudgonpa.org/